silnrsi/font-payap-lanna/documentation/source/faq.md

 Here are a few of the most frequently asked questions specifically regarding Payap Lanna:

-#### *Why does this character sequence work in Graphite but not OpenType?*
+#### *Why does this font only support Graphite?*

-Because of the differences in Graphite and OpenType technologies some character sequences may render differently, although the Graphite is most likely to render them correctly.
-Applications may also differ in their OpenType support.
-Please let us know if there is a sequence that is not rendering properly so we can try and fix it.
-Some bugs may be in the shaping systems rather than in the font and may be out of our control.
+The current OpenType and shaping engine support for Tai Tham (Lanna) does not correctly handle some sequences, and there is no workaround.
+Graphite provides proper rendering for those sequences, but requires an application that supports Graphite.

+#### *Will you support OpenType in the future?*

+Yes, we expect to fully support OpenType once changes to the shaping engines make that possible.